Temporary

 WELCOME

-Athens, Georgia | June 2023 – Summer 2024
+Athens, Georgia | June 2023 – August 2025

-Comprised of 77 security cameras the 29-foot high installation spells the word “weclome” on the Georgia Museum of Art’s lobby wall.
+Comprised of 77 security cameras the 29-foot high installation spells the word “welcome” on the Georgia Museum of Art’s lobby wall.
 Tongue-in-cheek in its delivery, the oxymoronic concept of the installation is meant to be humorously confrontational in a disarming manner.
 The artwork addresses the general public’s complex relationship with security cameras— between providing a sense of safety and threatening to undermine privacy through invasive surveillance.

 Support for the project came from the Georgia Museum of Art and the Athens Area Arts Council as well as by companies and individuals who donated cameras.